NFT-com/indexer/cmd/action-worker/README.md

 ## Usage

-Can't be used as CLI command.
+Cannot be used as CLI command.
 Must be deployed as AWS Lambda functions.